 Impacts under Alternative B. Under this alternative, the BLM recommends a total of 283 acres for withdrawal.
-These areas of withdrawal include the Limestone Cliffs (20 ac, existing) and Garnet Ghost Town (263 ac).
-Table 57 summarizes the acres of moderate and high development potential that are withdrawn and recommended for withdrawal under this alternative.
+These areas of withdrawal include the Limestone Cliffs (20 acres, existing) and Garnet Ghost Town (263 acres).
+Table 55 summarizes the acres of moderate and high development potential that are withdrawn and recommended for withdrawal under this alternative.

-Table 57.
+Table 55.
 Alternative B: withdrawal of development potential